Enable JavaScript to run this app.

 SUCCOTASH is named after the classic dish that has been a longstanding staple of the Southern table.
 While many know “Succotash” when they see it, the dish has been interpreted, modified, and passed from generation to generation for centuries.
 Our “Succotash” is special to us and we invite you to experience the South from our point of view.

-1. A photo of Mastro's Steakhouse - DC restaurant
+1. A photo of Estuary restaurant

 Price: Moderate